Location: New York, USA

 Dr. Deborah Simpkin King is an independent choral and vocal performer and educator, working primarily out of the Manhattan and northern New Jersey area.
 In addition to an active guest conducting schedule, she is Artistic Director and Founder of the innovative choral ensemble Schola Cantorum on Hudson (founded in 1995), and Director and Founder of its international advocacy initiative in support of new choral music, PROJECT : ENCORE™.
 As a choral conductor, she is known for innovative programming and for warmth of choral tone.
 She has an active voice studio and teaches conducting privately.

-Additional ongoing leadership in the industry includes her Co-Chairmanship of the New York Choral Consortium, in partnership with Kent Tritle, and her long-time Coordination of the NJ-ACDA High School Choral Festival (since 1994).
+Additional ongoing leadership in the industry includes her Chairmanship of the New York Choral Consortium (formerly co-chair with Kent Tritle), and her long-time Coordination of the NJ-ACDA High School Choral Festival (since 1994).
 Dr. King is a frequent presenter within professional conferences on various aspects of the choral art.

 The thread of continuity that connects Dr. King’s various activities is her fundamental belief that music is a gift, possessing the potential for profound impact on the human spirit, which can nurture all of us throughout our lives.
 It is this perspective that informs all of her activities, from polished performances to vigorous insistence on the development of fluency in sight singing.